yb66/RandomPerson/README.markdown

 ## ADDING YOUR OWN NAMEFILES

 My suggestion is to find the type of name that is closest (if you're looking for Spanishy names then look at the Spanish files as they'll have similar formatting rules there for free...) and copy and paste it in to a new one.
 It's easier that way.

+If you do make your own name file then fork this project and send me a pull request!
+(See the Github help if you don't know how).

 These are current name files in the library: